Russian-occupied territories of Ukraine: Suppression of Ukrainian culture

+Resistance

+Collaboration

+Following the liberation of occupied territories, thousands of civilians were accused of collaboration.
+They are tried by a single judge without a jury.
+The offense is punished by up to ten years of prison, with some of those convicted getting three or five years of prison.
+The accused include people who worked as volunteers and held administrative positions during the occupation.

 International reactions

 On 20 April 2016 Ukraine officially established government Ministry of Temporarily Occupied Territories and Internally Displaced Persons.
 It was subsequently renamed the Temporarily Occupied Territories, IDPs and veterans and then the Ministry of Reintegration of Temporarily Occupied Territories.
 The current minister is Iryna Vereshchuk, appointed on 4 November 2021.

-In March 2014, in a vote at the United Nations, 100 member states out of 193 did not recognize the annexation of the Crimea by Russia, with only Armenia, Belarus, Bolivia, Cuba, Nicaragua, North Korea, Russia, Sudan, Syria, Venezuela, Zimbabwe voting against the resolution (See United Nations General Assembly Resolution 68/262.)
+In March 2014, in a vote at the United Nations, 100 member states out of 193 did not recognize the annexation of the Crimea by Russia, with only Armenia, Belarus, Bolivia, Cuba, Nicaragua, North Korea, Russia, Sudan, Syria, Venezuela, Zimbabwe voting against the resolution (see United Nations General Assembly Resolution 68/262).

 The United Nations passed three resolutions regarding the issue of "human rights in the Autonomous Republic of Crimea and the city of Sevastopol", first in December 2016, then again a year later in December 2017, and lastly yet another in December 2018.

 The UN's position according to the resolution adopted in 2018:

-In April 2018 PACE's emergency assembly recognized occupied regions of Ukraine as "territories under effective control by the Russian Federation".
+In April 2018, PACE's emergency assembly recognized occupied regions of Ukraine as "territories under effective control by the Russian Federation".
 Chairman of the Ukrainian delegation to PACE, MP Volodymyr Aryev mentioned that recognition of the fact that part of the occupied Donbas is under Russia's control is so important for Ukraine.
 "The responsibility for all the crimes committed in the uncontrolled territories is removed from Ukraine.
 Russia becomes responsible", Aryev wrote on Facebook.

 In early March 2022, in response to Russia's invasion, the United Nations General Assembly convened an emergency special session to discuss the latest developments regarding the peace situation in Ukraine, and adopted the United Nations General Assembly Resolution ES-11/1 to condemn Russia's invasion and Belarus's involvement.